-- > Switch off the ignition. - > Open the passenger door. - > Fold the key bit out completely for the radio key " . - > Carefully insert the key into the key slot in the key switch as far as the stop. - " Use the key to turn the slot of the key switch carefully into the position ON.
+- > Switch off the ignition. - > Open the passenger door. - > Carefully insert the key into the key slot in the key switch as far as the stop. - > Use the key to turn the slot of the key switch carefully into the position ON.

-- > Pull the key out of the slot in the key switch " 🚹 - > Close the passenger door. - > Check that the warning light OFF % does not light up after the ignition is switched on.
+- > Pull the key out of the slot in the key switch " . - > Close the passenger door. - > Check that the warning light OFF 🎘 does not light up after the ignition is switched on.